Drift vs Intercom

 Frequently Asked Questions

 Drift is best for Large enterprises with complex B2B sales processes.
 Intercom is best for Well-funded SaaS companies wanting AI-first customer service with product tours and in-app messaging.
-Drift's standout feature is Advanced conversational AI and revenue acceleration, while Intercom offers Fin AI Agent that autonomously resolves customer queries with per-resolution pricing.
+Drift's standout feature is Advanced conversational AI and revenue acceleration, while Intercom offers Fin AI Agent that autonomously resolves customer queries, billed $0.99 per outcome.

 Drift does not offer a free plan.
 Intercom does not offer a free plan.
 Both are established platforms in the customer support space.